-This diary was authored by an unknown Civil War officer who was an aid-de-camp to General John E. Wool stationed at Fort Monroe, Virginia.
-In his diary, he recorded that he had a servant by the name of "Philip", and wrote to his wife Maggie and other friends and relatives living in Troy, New York, where he most likely enlisted.
-He also corresponded with his brother Fred Cross [Crop?] who lived in London, England.
+An unknown Civil War officer authored the diary.
+He was an aide-de-camp to General John E. Wool, and was stationed at Fort Monroe.
+He had a servant at camp by the name of Philip, and he wrote to his wife Maggie and other friends and relatives who lived in Troy, New York, where he had most likely enlisted.
+He also corresponded with his brother Fred Cross/Crop who resided in London, England.

 Scope and Content Notes:

-The diary depicts a Union staff officer's day-to-day life during the year of 1862.
-Highlights include accounts of the Merrimac's naval battles and also of the battles at South Mountain, Harpers Ferry and Antietam.
-In the back of the diary are a few addresses of friends and relatives in Troy, New York and his brother Fred's address in London, England.
+The Civil War diary depicts a Union staff officer’s day-to-day life throughout the year of 1862.
+It gives some information on the Merrimac’s naval battles and also the action that took place at South Mountain, Harpers Ferry, and Antietam.
+Located in the back of the diary are a few addresses of friends/relatives in Troy and his brother Fred’s address in London.